 Earlier this week I wrote a post about tips and tools for planning a trip to Walt Disney World.
 In my mind, the most logical follow-up to that post would be one on planning tips, tools, and resources for visiting the nearby Universal Orlando Resort.
-The lists are generally similar but vary slightly as their are more tools and resources available for Disney planning than for Universal.
+The lists are generally similar but vary slightly as there are more tools and resources available for Disney planning than for Universal.

-While some people- especially those with young children- will plan a trip to Orlando that is exclusively a trip to Walt Disney World, teens and adults will likely also enjoy spending time at Universal.
+While some people- especially those with young children- will plan a trip to Orlando that is exclusively a trip to Walt Disney World; teens and adults will likely also enjoy spending time at Universal.
 For me, the biggest draw at Universal is the Wizarding World of Harry Potter, but there are several other iconic attractions in the studios.

-So, if you are planning a trip to Orlando that is exclusively to visit Universal- or if you plan to include some time at Universal while visiting Disney, this article outlines the top 4 Universal Orlando planning tips, tools, and resources.
+So, if you are planning a trip to Orlando that is exclusively to visit Universal- or if you plan to include some time at Universal while visiting Disney, this article outlines the top four Universal Orlando planning tips, tools, and resources.

 *This post contains affiliate links.

 A visit to Universal Orlando (UO) is generally shorter than one to Walt Disney World.
 For one, there are only two theme parks and one water park at UO compared to the four theme parks and two water parks at Disney World.
-But more than that UO is more focused on thrill rides than providing the immersive environment that is so characteristic of Disney (the Wizarding World of Harry Potter being the exception).
+But more than that, UO is more focused on thrill rides than providing the immersive environment that is so characteristic of Disney (the Wizarding World of Harry Potter being the exception).

 Because of this, beginning to plan your UO trip months in advance is not essential like it is for a trip to Disney World.
 There is no system compatible to Disney’s FastPass+ program and most dining reservations can be made a few weeks prior to the start of your trip (or not at all).
 Still, you want to make the most of your time and money.
 A bit of preparation beforehand using the tips, tools, and resources below can help you do that.